Narcasung/mpv-scripts/README.md

 * Choosing yes will activate the default Anime4k mode (default: A) and save the choice for the whole folder/file.
 * Choosing no will disable Anime4k and save the choice for the whole folder/file.
 * If you want to change your choice, use `k` (default) to bring up the prompt again.
-* From there you can also press the `delete` key to wipe the current folder/file info from the log.
+* From there you can press the `delete` key to wipe the current folder/file info from the log.

 ## Install

 Just drop auto4k.lua in the `MPV/scripts` folder.

-### Changes to make in input.conf
+### Changes to input.conf

 For the script to work correctly, you need to override the Anime4k input commands with these custom ones: